 Friends used to joke: "Oh!
 You've been home a whole week now.
 Isn't it time for you to leave again?"
 And when we answered, "Yes." one times too many, they stopped asking altogether.

 This weekend we hopped from farm to farm, photographing sustainable agricultural productions and interviewing artisan food producers.
-We looked forward to returning, running our farmers market, resting and working for the week at home – where we should be.
+We looked forward to returning, resting and working for the week at home - where we should be.
 We really looked forward to a week at home.

 And, tired as I am, writing this from yet another hotel room, I thought I'd share with you a few tips that help us to keep things real while traveling.
 I hope it helps your family, whether you're away from home for just a weekend or much, much longer.